Black Friday Deal : Up to 40% OFF! + 2 free self-paced courses + Free Ebook - SCHEDULE CALL

 • Hadoop/Hive

-As far as Presto applications are concerned then it supports lots of industrial application like Facebook, Teradata and Airbnb.
-Presto supports standard ANSI SQL that is quite easier for data analysts and developers.
-Presto is developed and written in Java but does not have Java code related issues like of
+As far as Presto applications are concerned then it supports lots of industrial applications like Facebook, Teradata, and Airbnb.
+Presto supports standard ANSI SQL which is quite easier for data analysts and developers.
+Presto is developed and written in Java but does not have Java code-related issues like of

 1).
 Cloudera Impala